-Health presentations were provided by a San Antonio doctor and representatives of the American Cancer Society and the American Lung Association.
-Kimberly Bekemeier, DO, presented on lung cancer prevention, with a focus on nutrition, exercise, mindfulness, and smoking cessation.
-Cathy Zappia of the American Cancer Society presented on the impact of tobacco use and tobacco-related illnesses.
-She highlighted the decline in smoking rates, as well as policies aimed at smoking prevention.
-Terry Roberts of the American Lung Association presented on overall lung health and the connection to air pollution.
-She emphasized lung cancer effects on women and provided information on lung cancer screening.
-Both guests provided resources and skills for preventing lung cancer as an individual and as a community.
+Health presentations were provided by a San Antonio Oncology Nurse Navigator and representatives of the American Cancer Society at community events and at the hospital.
+Breast Nurse Navigator Livia Vargas, RN presented information on breast cancer prevention, with a focus on nutrition and exercise.
+Cathy Zappia of the American Cancer Society also presented information on breast cancer prevention.
+She highlighted changes in the recommendations for mammography frequency, as well as policies aimed at breast cancer prevention.
+Both guests provided resources and skills for preventing breast cancer as an individual and as a community.

-A multitude of educational booths were present such as the American Cancer Society, San Antonio Cancer Center, San Antonio Women's Breast and Imaging Center, American Lung Association, San Antonio Heart Center, American Heart Association, 4URHealth Wellness Program, Stroke, and Nutrition.
-The event was broadly publicized and open to the entire community.
+Community events were supported by multiple partners including the American Cancer Society, San Antonio Cancer Center, San Bernardino County Department of Public Health, Clinical Community Health Workers, and El Sol.
+Events were broadly publicized and open to the entire community.
 Comprehensive screenings, including cholesterol, blood glucose, blood pressure, and BMI were also offered.
 The message of prevention was consistent with the educational materials distributed upon registration.